Where are you located?

 What if I have knee problems/back problems/an old injury?

 We are not doctors.
 We highly recommend you see yours and discuss your fitness plans if you have concerns.
-But we do find that many people have successfully used CrossFit to rehabilitate minor injuries, strengthen weak points and find ways to use their bodies to its fullest capacity.
+But we do find that many people have successfully used CrossFit to rehabilitate minor injuries, strengthen weak points and find ways to use their bodies to its fullest capacity and potential.
 Because people continue to move, work, and play in the real world regardless of injury history, we believe the best route to long-term health is to learn perfect form on functional movements, and to slowly build strength in those movements, rather than avoid them altogether.
 We will be with you to help you modify and scale where and when needed.
 Please consult your physician before starting this or any other exercise program.

 CrossFit 101 Classes consist of two 1 hour private/semi-private classes and are mandatory for all people new to CrossFit.
 (Community work-outs may be attended but not in lieu of CrossFit 101.)
 These classes must be completed before joining regularly scheduled group classes to ensure your safety and the safety of the group.
 The purpose of the series is to facilitate familiarization of the CrossFit exercises and movements, teach gym etiquette, rules and expectations and to provide an on-ramp to the more intense group setting.
-If you would like more time with a trainer before jumping into the classes you may sign up for one-on-one time, too.
+If you would like more time with a trainer before jumping into the classes you may sign up for additional one-on-one time, too.

-I’m already really fit.
-Do I still have to take the CrossFit 101 Classes?
+I'm already really fit/ Do I still have to take the CrossFit 101 Classes?

 I've done CrossFit before, can I skip the CrossFit 101 classes?

 We welcome experienced CrossFitters.
 Please let us know you’re coming (via phone, e-mail, facebook) so we can expect you and plan accordingly.
+If you are coming around a holiday, please check with us to make sure classes are as scheduled.
+We often condense times around the bigger holidays as many people in town leave to visit family or students go home.

 Do you have Open Gym?